 8. Pepper Market (Coronado Springs Resort) – Disney World’s best food court serves a large assortment of food and we’ve yet to have anything we don’t like.
 This is one of the best parts of staying at Coronado Springs.
 This would probably rank higher if it weren’t for the inconvenient (if you aren’t staying there) location.

-5. Be Our Guest Restaurant (Magic Kingdom) – Be Our Guest offers counter-service fare for lunch in normal times (we hope it will eventually return) and is well worth getting a reservation for.
+4. Be Our Guest Restaurant (Magic Kingdom) – Be Our Guest offers counter-service fare for lunch in normal times (we hope it will eventually return) and is well worth getting a reservation for.
 First of all, the restaurant is beautiful.
 Along with that, the food (salads, sandwiches and a few hearty entrees) is good and not outrageously priced.
 Don’t go for breakfast or dinner, go to Be Our Guest for lunch.
-As of November 2020, Be Our Guest is only doing table-service but we do expect that to change in time.
+As of November 2020, Be Our Guest is only doing table-service but we are hopeful that changes in time.

 2. Flame Tree Barbecue (Animal Kingdom) – Flame Tree Barbecue has legitimately good barbecue food in a beautiful setting.
 The prices are quite high or this would probably be in the top spot.
 Order one of the platters and then share with someone.
 Get the Mandarin Orange Lemonade, you won’t regret it.

 1. Satu’li Canteen (Animal Kingdom) – One of Disney World’s newest counter-service locations is one of the best.
 The food is healthier than your usual theme park fare and is offered at a great value.
 The atmosphere isn’t tops on the list but the food moves it to the top spot considering the price.